hlplab/template-R-project/figures/README.md

-Eve if you embed figures into your R markdown code and generate them directly into the PDF, DOC, or HTML, you will likely want to store at least some figures in separate files---for example, because you want to import them into posters, presentations, or papers.
+Even if you embed most figures into your R markdown code and generate them directly into the PDF, DOC, or HTML, you will likely want to store at least some figures in separate files---for example, because you want to import them into posters, presentations, or papers.